-Billion Oyster Project and partners have constructed five acres of oyster reef habitat at the mouth of the Bronx River.
-This new reef is comprised of 500,000 pounds of reclaimed shells and 15 million live oysters.
+Billion Oyster Project and partners have constructed five acres of oyster reef habitat at the confluence of the East and Bronx Rivers.
+This new reef is comprised of 500,000 pounds of reclaimed shells and 32 million live oysters.
 As the lead organization on this project, we are excited to conduct monitoring events, create and distribute educational materials, and host special programming to engage the local community in restoring aquatic habitat in the Bronx.

 INSTALLED